 The title you give will be indexed by search engines and used in search results, so make sure it's as relevant as possible:

 Turtl lets you specify a description for each piece of content you create.
-These descriptions are used by search engines to index and display your content:
+These become the meta descriptions, which are used by search engines when your content is displayed.

 Your description will also be used by social media channels to provide more information about your content, so it's well worth providing one.

-You can learn how to do this here.
+You can learn how to share Turtl Docs on social media here.

 You can specify a custom URL for your Doc by following the steps here.